Welcome, my name is Craig Sams, I live in Hastings in the south of England. This site’s about stuff in which I have

 I’m the author of four books: About Macrobiotics (1972), The Brown Rice Cookbook(1982, new edition 1992), The Little Food Book (1993) and, with Josephine Fairley, The Story of Green & Black’s.
 The Sams family (our Dad Ken, Gregory and me) published “Seed Magazine – The Journal of Organic Living” from 1972-1977.
 I was Hon.
 Treasurer of the Soil Association from 1990 to 2001 and was Chairman from 2001-2007.
 I then chaired Soil Association Certification Ltd from 2007-2009 and continue as a director.
 I chaired Slow Food UK from 2008 to 2015 and continue as a trustee and as a member of Slow Food Sussex.

 In partnership with my wife Josephine Fairley I founded Green & Black’s Organic Chocolate in 1991, an award-winning organic and fair trade confectionery brand whose Maya Gold chocolate was the first product to carry the Fairtrade Mark.
 I grow most of my own vegetables organically in our potager garden in Hastings and on my smallholding nearby, where we also have a watercress bed and woodland.
 I’m now President of Green & Black’s Ltd – a non-executive advisory role.
 I am co-founder and Executive Chairman of Carbon Gold Ltd, a carbon sequestration business based on the use of biochar as a soil improver.
 Biochar is emerging as a major tool for mitigating climate change and restoring our planet’s degraded soils.
 In addition I serve as a director of Duchy Originals Ltd and of Gusto Organic, the organic soft drink makers.
-Josephine and I host the Wellington Square Natural Health Centre in Hastings, a venue for alternative and complementary therapies.
+Josephine and I founded the Wellington Square Natural Health Centre in Hastings, a venue for alternative and complementary therapies.